HMB Endeavour 95cm – Free shipping

 - Overall dimensions of the model are 95cm L x 20cm W x 76cm H, 1:30 Scale

-- This model is fully assembled and ready to display (NOT A KIT)
+- This ship model is fully assembled and ready to display (NOT A KIT)

-- Cannons, musket, anchors, decorative fixtures and intricate details are sculpted of metal
+- All parts of decorative fixtures and intricate details are sculpted of metal, NO plastic is used

 - Gun ports are actually cut into the hull